SilverServerT/LockControl/README.md

      - Use the Normally Open (NO) contacts
 3. Connect the 12V DC output to the magnetic lock
 4. Connect the manual override switch (if available)
-5. Connect the door contact sensor to the Shelly Plus 1 input (optional)

 ### Home Assistant Configuration
 1. Add the Shelly Plus 1 to Home Assistant: